akusok/hpelm/docs/index.rst

 ------------------------------------

 HP-ELM uses all cores of a single machine, and is easily run on multiple machines that can access shared storage.
-See the manual and working example here: :ref:`my-reference-label`.
+See the manual and working example here: :ref:`parallel`.